zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/DRY - Pros and Cons.md

 **Pros**:
-- Better maintainability, reducing risk of errors
+- Better maintainability
-- Better modularity, easier to extend and understand
+- Reducing risk of errors
-- Encourages modularity, making it easier to understand and extend the codebase.
+- Easier refactoring (only need to make the changed in one place)
-- Promotes a single source of truth for each piece of knowledge or logic.
+- Better modularity, easier to extend and understand code

 **Cons**:
 - Overzealous adherence to DRY can lead to overly abstract or complex code.